SteveJustin1963/tec-Phaser-Strike-KS/README.md

 # tec-Phaser-Strike-KS

+Project belongs to Ken Stone, as found on https://www.facebook.com/groups/623556744820045/

+no software

 ## Acknowledgement

 Ken Stone; "This was a "child" of the TEC-1.
 The first version was made by modifying my blue prototype.